appsody/stacks/incubator/java-spring-boot2/templates/kafka/README.md

 ```
 `9093` is the TLS port.

-d.
-Add `initContainers` that generate the keystore and truststore which will eventually be used by the application container.
+* Add `initContainers` that generate the keystore and truststore which will eventually be used by the application container.

 ```
 initContainers:
 - args: